Skip to main content

 You will offer water at the following times:

-Feeding and water schedules correlate with leash relieving and relate with the dog’s daily activities in class.
+Feeding and water schedules correlate with leash relieving and relate to the dog’s daily activities in class.
 Once home, you will set up a comparable schedule that works best for your lifestyle.

 Relieving